mailcow/mailcow-dockerized-docs/docs/b_n_r_restore.md

 Please do not copy this script to another location.

-To run a restore, write "restore" as first parameter.
+To run a restore, **start mailcow**, use the script with "restore" as first parameter.

 ```
 # Syntax: